 The ‘wind’ is personified to reciprocate the father’s need for comfort.
 Presented as ‘wind’s shoulder’, Sheers gives the father a crutch within nature, being able to lean on the shoulder of nature for support.

-The coming within ‘bad weather’ is a use of pathetic fallacy, the bad weather representing the father’s grief.
+The coming within ‘bad weather’ is the use of pathetic fallacy, the bad weather representing the father’s grief.
 The storm conditions present his fury, unable to understand why his child was taken from him.
-He is furious, upset and unable to direct his grief anywhere but back towards nature.
+He is furious, upset, and unable to direct his grief anywhere but back towards nature.

 The man comes to the hill fort in a storm to shout into the wind, his voice being whipped away by the wind.
 He stands in warlike conditions within nature, ‘rain’s beating, the hail’s pepper-shot’.
-This is again pathetic fallacy, with the nature representing and echoing the man’s emotions.
-This is another device which links man and nature, both inherently connected.
+This is again a pathetic fallacy, with nature representing and echoing the man’s emotions.
+This is another device that links man and nature, both inherently connected.